 Names

-• variables in the context of amphibian variables
+• variable naming in the context of amphibian variables or internal variables.

-• addresses, a special type of composed name.
+• addresses, a special type of composed name used for OSC addressing.

 @swim